dennispr/WorkToDo/README.md

 * CHARLIE QA of the website

 # Privo
-* Wait for new docs, fill out and share.
+* Docs, fill out and share.

 # Games
 * Run Names by Legal?